kubernetes-sigs/jobset/keps/672-serial-job-execution/README.md

  SucceededStatus ReplicatedJobsStatusOption = "Succeeded" )

-// StartupPolicyRule represents the startup policy rule for Job sequence. type StartupPolicyRule struct {
+// InOrderStartupRule represents the startup policy rule for Job sequence. type InOrderStartupRule struct {

  // Names of the replicated Jobs that applied the status.
  TargetReplicatedJobs []string `json:"targetReplicatedJobs"`